PhoenixDev22/fylo-landing-page-with-two-column-layout/README.md

 ### Continued development

 - Focusing on accessiblity.
-- Adding more animations to the page.
+- Adding animations to the page.
-- Adding minified files.
-- Minimizing the code.
 - Learning BEM convention.